205 - 460 Springbank Dr.

 There are also several resources available in Canada for parents seeking mental health support for their children.
 The Canadian Mental Health Association (CMHA) offers resources and information for parents on children's mental health.
 Kids Help Phone provides 24/7 confidential support and counselling for children and teenagers.

-Another resource is Archways Centre for CBT, which provides evidence-based cognitive and behavioural therapies across the lifespan.
-Archways Centre for CBT offers specialized services for children and youth, including therapy for anxiety, depression, and behavioural concerns.
-Their team of experienced therapists utilizes evidence-based approaches to help children and youth develop coping skills and reduce symptoms of mental health concerns.
-If you're seeking support for your child's mental health, Archways Centre for CBT is a resource worth considering.
+Our team of experienced therapists utilizes evidence-based approaches to help children and youth develop coping skills and reduce symptoms of mental health concerns.
+If you're seeking support for your child's mental health, Archways Centre for CBT is a good first step.